Updates on Ettalong Channel dredging program

 On 1 November 2018 additional dredging of the navigational channel adjacent to Lobster Beach commenced.
-It is anticipated this work will provide a channel 30 metres wide and 2.5 metres deep.
+This additional work was completed on 20 November 2018 providing a channel 30 metres wide and 2.5 metres deep.

 Previous planned maintenance was undertaken in 2010 in partnership by the state and local government.